5 Best Moving Truck Rental Companies (2023 Review)

 89% of users select this mover

-You can rent their trucks for round-trip and one-way moves, which creates flexibility in their structure.
-However, the company doesn’t operate outside the contiguous U.S., so you may face some limitations.
+You can rent Budget trucks for round-trip and one-way moves, which provides flexibility.
+However, the company doesn’t operate outside the contiguous U.S., so you may face some limitations depending on where you live.

-The base cost includes taxes and a loading ramp with certain truck sizes, but mileage, tolls, parking permits, insurance, and additional services will result in additional costs.
+The base cost includes taxes and a loading ramp with certain truck sizes, but mileage, tolls, parking permits, rental truck insurance, and additional services will result in extra costs.

-Budget’s website is also one of the more user-friendly experiences to navigate.
+Budget’s website is also one of the more user-friendly ones to navigate.
+That said, our interviews with Budget’s customers revealed thatBudget has overbooked its moving rental trucks before.

 • Well-designed website